azarc-io/verathread-gateway/docs/docs/gs_setup.md

 - TILT_ARCH: Set this to `amd64` if you are on an intel machine otherwise set it to `arm64`

 ### Pick a dev pipeline

+!!! warning

+    Please note that you can not run both appraoches concurrently, if you want to develop using tilt then you must stop anything started in the other for eg. by running `docker-compose down` if you were using bare metal and want to switch to tilt.
+This is because both solutions expose the same ports at the host level.

 If you would like to develop live on kubernetes then start [here](tilt.md) otherwise go [here](ide.md).